microcosm-cc/bluemonday/README.md

 * Investigate whether devs want to blacklist elements and attributes.
 This would allow devs to take an existing policy (such as the `bluemonday.UGCPolicy()` ) that encapsulates 90% of what they're looking for but does more than they need, and to remove the extra things they do not want to make it 100% what they want
 * Investigate whether devs want a validating HTML mode, in which the HTML elements are not just transformed into a balanced tree (every start tag has a closing tag at the correct depth) but also that elements and character data appear only in their allowed context (i.e. that a `table` element isn't a descendent of a `caption`, that `colgroup`, `thead`, `tbody`, `tfoot` and `tr` are permitted, and that character data is not permitted)

-## Development

-If you have cloned this repo you will probably need the dependency:

-`go get golang.org/x/net/html`

-Gophers can use their familiar tools:

-`go build`

-`go test`

-I personally use a Makefile as it spares typing the same args over and over whilst providing consistency for those of us who jump from language to language and enjoy just typing `make` in a project directory and watch magic happen.

-`make` will build, vet, test and install the library.

-`make clean` will remove the library from a *single* `${GOPATH}/pkg` directory tree

-`make test` will run the tests

-`make cover` will run the tests and *open a browser window* with the coverage report

-`make lint` will run golint (install via `go get github.com/golang/lint/golint`)

 ## Long term goals